dozamo/dozamo.github.io/content/en/lfcs/networking/ubuntu-network-config.md

 ---
+title: "Network config. on Ubuntu"
-title: "Network Configuration on Ubuntu (/etc/netplan)"
+titleLink: "Network config. on Ubuntu (/etc/netplan)"
 description: "A guide to network configuration on modern Ubuntu Server versions using Netplan and its YAML syntax."
 weight: 60
 categories: ["Networking", "Operations Implementation"]